docstomarkdown/docstomarkdown.github.io/src/content/post/add-image-captions-to-images-in-jekyll-blog-posts-with-markdown.md

 Image captions are an important part of any blog post, as they can help to explain and contextualize your images, making them more informative and engaging for your readers.

-If you're using Jekyll static site generators to build your blog, you can add image captions using Markdown syntax or the _Liquid Markdown_ syntax supported by Jekyll-figure extension.

-This definitive guide will show you how to add captions to images in Markdown or using the Jekyll-figure extension.
+This definitive guide will show you how to add captions to images in Markdown or using the Jekyll-figure extension if you're using Jekyll to build your site.

 ## Adding Image Captions in the Markdown Image Syntax